 She: I don’t understand you.
 I fail to grasp your references.

 Us: Obviously!
 And YET we’re citing each reference for you.
-We WILL publish a transcript.
 AND you have Google.

 She: I have a headache!

-Us: And you are CAUSING more HEADACHES…MORE THAN YOU CAN POSSIBLY IMAGINE.
+Us: And you are CAUSING HEADACHES…MORE THAN YOU CAN POSSIBLY IMAGINE.

 The six-hour interaction with our “dedicated social worker” added injury to insult to injury — completely ignoring the extreme pain we’d presented with and were still experiencing in lieu of what seemed increasingly unprofessional and adversarial interrogation.